Govt Offers Rs 100 Billion To Uplift Industry: Dawood - UrduPoint

 Govt Offers Rs 100 Billion To Uplift Industry: Dawood

-Adviser to Prime Minister for Commerce and Textile, Abdul Razak Dawood on Friday said that the government had offered up to Rs100 billion packages to the industrial sector as a support following current challenging situation, created due to COVID- 19 pandemic

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Apr, 2020 ) :Adviser to Prime Minister for Commerce and Textile, Abdul Razak Dawood on Friday said that the government had offered up to Rs100 billion packages to the industrial sector as a support following current challenging situation, created due to COVID- 19 pandemic.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 5th Apr, 2020 ) :Adviser to Prime Minister for Commerce and Textile, Abdul Razak Dawood has said that the government had offered up to Rs100 billion packages to the industrial sector as a support following current challenging situation, created due to COVID- 19 pandemic.

 "We are continuously in contact with all major industrial sectors, including textiles and construction.
-With consultation of all stakeholders, the government would give incentive to the priority areas of industrial sector for revival in current critical situation," Razaq Dawood told APP here on Friday.
+With consultation of all stakeholders, the government would give incentive to the priority areas of industrial sector for revival in current critical situation," Razaq Dawood told APP here.

 The government wanted to resolve the liquidity issue of industrial sector, he said adding that Drawback of Local Taxes and Levies (DLTL) payments would be made, which were pending since 2009.